 – Seating area (two chairs)

-– Views of the Strip or Valley depending on room
+– Views of the Strip or Valley, depending on the room

 Overall, the standard room at Bellagio is higher-end, roomier, and offers better views than the standard room at Caesars Palace.